| PARENTINGHow to Build a Healthy Relationship

 adults were courting), making the stepparent's role very difficult

+and frustrating.
 Consider the email I received from a biological father looking

 for help: "Jean is the stepmother to my seven year old son.